 DIOSCOREALES Martius - Main Tree.

-WARNING.
-Since the basic phylogenetic structure of Dioscoreales, perhaps even its very composition, is unclear, so things like ages for clades in he literature need to be read in the context of the phylogenies on which they were based.
+Evolution: Divergence & Distribution.
+Remember, the basic phylogenetic structure of Dioscoreales, perhaps even its very composition, is unclear, so things like ages for clades in the literature need to be read in the context of the phylogenies on which they were based.

 Phylogeny.
-Nartheciaceae are rather consistently placed with the other Dioscoreales, albeit sometimes with only moderate support (e.g. Chase et al. 2000a; Caddick et al. 2002a; Tamura et al. 2004a: 97% bootstrap, Nartheciaceae well sampled, but otherwise only Dioscorea, Tacca and three Pandanales; Janssen & Bremer 2004: one gene, very good sampling; Chase et al. 2006; Givnish et al. 2006: see also Goldblatt 1995).
-However, Davis et al. (2004) found them to associate with Pandanales (note: Pandanales and Dioscoreales are not sister taxa), although support was weak (<70%) and they lack the 6bp atpA deletion of many members of that clade, while G. Petersen et al. (2006b) found that in in chondrome analyses Burmannia was sister to [Pandanales + Narthecium] yet Thismia was in Dioscoreales (G. Petersen et al. 2006b).
+Nartheciaceae are rather consistently placed sister to all other Dioscoreales, albeit sometimes with only moderate support (e.g. Chase et al. 2000a; Caddick et al. 2002a; Tamura et al. 2004a: 97% bootstrap, Nartheciaceae well sampled, but otherwise only Dioscorea, Tacca and three Pandanales; Janssen & Bremer 2004: one gene, very good sampling; Chase et al. 2006; Givnish et al. 2006: see also Goldblatt 1995).
+However, J. I. Davis et al. (2004) found Nartheciaceae to associate with Pandanales (note: Pandanales and Dioscoreales are not sister taxa), although support was weak (<70%) and they lack the 6bp atpA deletion of many members of that clade, while G. Petersen et al. (2006b) found that in in chondrome analyses Burmannia was sister to [Pandanales + Narthecium] yet Thismia was in Dioscoreales.

-Evidence suggests that the mycoheterotrophic members of Dioscoreales do not come close to forming a clade.
+The mycoheterotrophic members of Dioscoreales do not come close to forming a clade.
 Merckx et al. (2006: good sampling, no outgroup to Dioscoreales), using both mitochondrial and nuclear genes, found substantially different relationships within Dioscoreales from those depicted in the tree given by Caddick et al. (2002a: see also /APweb/ version 6 [November] and earlier, classification as in Caddick et al. 2002b).
-However, as Merckx et al. (2006) note, the relationships found by Caddick et al. (2002a) were dominated by chloroplast data, and since Burmanniaceae s.l. are largely mycoheterotrophic they have much diverged plastid sequences.
+However, as Merckx et al. (2006) noted, the relationships found by Caddick et al. (2002a) were dominated by chloroplast data, and since Burmanniaceae s.l. are largely mycoheterotrophic they have much diverged plastid sequences.
 Indeed, Geomitra, apparently Thismiaceae without any doubt, nevertheless came out with Burmanniaceae in some analyses (Caddick et al. 2002a).
 Yokoyama et al. (2007: support slight) found the relationships [Burmanniaceae [Dioscoreaceae [Taccaceae + Thismiaceae]]].
-The situation is yet more complex, since Merckx and Bidartondo (2008) and Merckx et al. (2009a) suggest that Thismiaceae s. str. may be paraphyletic, Afrothismia being sister to [Taccaceae + rest of Thismiaceae] (but c.f.
+The situation is yet more complex, since Merckx and Bidartondo (2008) and Merckx et al. (2009a) suggested that Thismiaceae s. str. may be paraphyletic, Afrothismia being sister to [Taccaceae + rest of Thismiaceae] (but c.f.
 Yokoyama et al. 2007).
 Merckx et al. (2010a; see also Merckx & Smets 2014) confirmed the paraphyly of Thismiaceae, and also suggested that Trichopus could be sister to [Taccaceae + Thismiaceae]; Stenomeris was well embedded in Dioscorea.
-However, Hertweck et al. (2015) found Burmannia and Thismia to be sister taxa with very long branches, but sampling was poor since this was not the main point of their paper.
+However, Hertweck et al. (2015) found Burmannia and Thismia to be sister taxa, albeit with very long branches, but sampling was poor since this was not the main point of their paper.
 In other studies where broader relationships were also not the point, Viruel et al. (2015) and Z.-D. Chen et al. (2016) found the relationships [Burmanniaceae [Taccaceae + Dioscoreaceae s.l.]].
-In a three-plastid gene analysis, Lam et al. (2016) found that in gene and codon position unpartitioned analyses Thismiaceae tended to wander (sister to Petrosaviaceae), but in other analyses they were included in Dioscoreales, while when photosynthetic Dioscoreales alone were included, relationships were [Burmanniaceae [Nartheciaceae [[Taccaceae + Trichopodaceae] + Dioscoreaceae]]].
-Relationships found by Lam et al. (2018) are [Nartheciaceae [Burmanniaceae [Dioscoreaceae [Taccaceae + Thismiaceae]]], although sampling was slight, and they were also recovered by Givnish et al. (2018b) although support for the position of Thismia (one species sampled) was rather weak and Afrothismia was not included.
+In a three-plastid gene analysis, Lam et al. (2016) found that Thismiaceae tended to wander in gene and codon position unpartitioned analyses, being sister to Petrosaviaceae, but in other analyses they were included in Dioscoreales, while when photosynthetic Dioscoreales alone were included, relationships were [Burmanniaceae [Nartheciaceae [Dioscoreaceae [Taccaceae + Trichopus]]]].
+Relationships found by Lam et al. (2018) are [Nartheciaceae [Burmanniaceae [Dioscoreaceae [Taccaceae + Thismiaceae]]]], although sampling was slight, and similar relationships were also recovered by Givnish et al. (2018b) although support for the position of Thismia (one species sampled) was rather weak and Afrothismia was not included.

 Synonymy: Burmanniales Martius, Nartheciales Reveal & Zomlefer, Taccales Dumortier, Tamales Dumortier

-(Plants Al accumulators - Aletris); chelidonic acid +, flavonols 0; air spaces in root cortex; fibers intermixed in phloem; (sieve tube plastids with large polygonal crystal - Narthecium); endodermal cells evenly thickened [distribution around here?]; raphides 0, usu. druses +, but prismatic crystals in bundle sheath; cuticular wax with parallel platelets; leaves spiral (two-ranked, ventralized isobifacial [oriented edge on to the stem]); bracteole 0 (+); (odd T of outer whorl adaxial); T free to connate; A adnate basally; pollen orbicules with a circular perforation; septal nectaries +/0; G to half inferior, partly ascidiate, fusion congenital to postgenital, compitum +/0, (stylulus long), (with 3 canals); ovules ana-campylotropous, integuments lack cuticle [check], integumentary obturator + [Aletris]; antipodal cells not multinucleate; seeds obliquely stacked, (with appendages), shape various; tegmen flattened, persistent, or testa cells flattened, (esp. outer anticlinal walls of exotegmen thickened - Lophiola); endosperm helobial, [how much?, walls?]; embryo size?; n = (12) 13 (21, 22), x =14 (?13, ?7), chromosomes 0.7-1.4 µm long, nuclear genome [1 C] (0.0.31-)1.164(-43.279) pg; cotyledon bifacial or not, ?collar rhizoids.
+(Plants Al accumulators - Aletris); chelidonic acid +, flavonols 0; air spaces in root cortex; fibers intermixed in phloem; (sieve tube plastids with large polygonal crystal - Narthecium); endodermal cells evenly thickened [distribution around here?]; raphides 0, usu. druses +, but prismatic crystals in bundle sheath; cuticular wax with parallel platelets; leaves spiral (two-ranked, ventralized isobifacial [oriented edge on to the stem]); inflorescence racemose; bracteole 0 (+); (odd T of outer whorl adaxial); T free to connate; A ± free to adnate to C; pollen orbicules with a circular perforation; septal nectaries +/0; G to half inferior, partly ascidiate, fusion congenital to postgenital, compitum +/0, (stylulus long), (with 3 canals); ovules ana-campylotropous, integuments lack cuticle [check], integumentary obturator + [Aletris]; antipodal cells not multinucleate; seeds obliquely stacked, (with appendages), shape various; tegmen flattened, persistent, or testa cells flattened, (esp. outer anticlinal walls of exotegmen thickened - Lophiola); endosperm helobial, [how much?, walls?]; embryo size?; n = (12) 13 (21, 22), x =14 (?13, ?7), chromosomes 0.7-1.4 µm long, nuclear genome [1 C] (0.0.31-)1.164(-43.279) pg; cotyledon bifacial or not, ?collar rhizoids.

-Chemistry, Morphology, etc. Metanarthecium may have abaxial prophylls, in Lophiola they can be lateral; in Narthecium.
+Chemistry, Morphology, etc..
+Metanarthecium may have an abaxial prophyll, in Lophiola it can be lateral, while in Narthecium it is adaxial.

 The ovary may be secondarily superior in Metanarthecium and Narthecium (Remizowa et al. 2008a; Fuse et al. 2012; Tobe et al. 2018).
-There are reports that the ovules of Narthecium may be unitegmic (Remizowa et al. 2006a).
+There are reports that the ovules of Narthecium are unitegmic (Remizowa et al. 2006a).

 Previous Relationships.
 The relationships of Nartheciaceae, with their rather ordinary-looking monocot flowers, have long been problematic.
-Cronquist (1981) did not even mention them, but they would probably have been included in his highly heterogeneous Liliaceae, Dahlgren et al. (1985; see also Takhtajan 1997) placed them - along with representatives of Tofieldiaceae (here Alismatales) and Petrosaviaceae (Petrosaviales) - in Melianthaceae (Liliales), while Tamura (1998) placed them in Petrosaviaceae, along with genera here included in Tofieldiaceae.
+Cronquist (1981) did not even mention them, but they would probably have been included in his highly heterogeneous Liliaceae, Dahlgren et al. (1985; see also Takhtajan 1997) placed them - along with representatives of Tofieldiaceae (here Alismatales) and Petrosaviaceae (Petrosaviales) - in Melianthaceae (Liliales), while Tamura (1998) recognized a Nartheciaceae, along with genera here included in Tofieldiaceae.
 Lophiola was included in Haemodoraceae in the Flora of North America, although with some hesitation.

-[[Taccaceae + Thismiaceae] [Burmanniaceae + Dioscoreaceae]]: plants geophytes; stem with endodermis; T tube well developed, broad, [?vasculature]; A incurved [± pendulous, anthers ending up extrorse], inserted towards the mid/upper part of the tepal tube, usu. close to stigma; ovary inferior, style short; exo- and endotesta tanniniferous.
+[[Taccaceae + Thismiaceae] [Burmanniaceae + Dioscoreaceae]]: plants geophytes, (holomycoheterotrophs); stem with endodermis; T tube well developed, broad, [?vasculature]; A incurved [± pendulous, anthers ending up extrorse], inserted towards the mid/upper part of the tepal tube, usu. close to stigma; ovary inferior, style short; exo- and endotesta tanniniferous.

 Endress (2011a) thought that the inferior ovary in Dioscoreales might be a key innovation.